DataSolutions360/SCHOOL-DISTRICT-ANALYSIS/README.md

 ## Resources ##

-**Resources:** All data used in this analysis can be found inside of the
+**Resources:** All data used in this analysis can be found inside of the [Resources](https://github.com/DataSolutions360/SCHOOL-DISTRICT-ANALYSIS/tree/main/Resources) folder.